A Complete Guide To The Hai Van Pass: Route, Rental & Motorbike Tours

 Getting to the start of the Hai Van Pass from Hoi An is a relatively simple exercise in staying next to the beach until you get to the bottom of the hills.
 The only slightly more complicated part is getting through Da Nang.
 The route we recommend takes a few minutes longer than the most direct route but is much more enjoyable and more comfortable to follow as it avoids going straight through the centre of Da Nang.
 Click here to open the directions in Google Maps.

-Hidden Hint: Make sure to take a towel or some other piece of clothing with you to cover the motorbike seat when you stop to take photos.
+Hidden Hint: Make sure to take a towel or similar with you to cover the motorbike seat when you stop to take photos.
 It only takes a minute or two before the sun heats the seat, enough to make it painful to get back on.

-The main viewing point is at the old French bunker at the very top of the pass.
+The main viewing point is at the old French bunker at the very top of the Hai Van Pass.
 There are some restaurants up here, and it’s where all the tour buses stop so expect to see a lot of tourists.
 You can get some great views from here looking both north and south.

-There is nothing to stop you from pulling over at any point you think warrants a photo, just be sure that you are well out of the way of traffic and keep your wits about you as the trucks are very big and sometimes come very close.
-The best places on the road to stop are at the sharp corners and hairpin bends which give you unimpeded views, particularly the one here, which is the last big corner before the summit.
+There is nothing to stop you from pulling over at any point you think warrants a photo.
+Just be sure that you are well out of the way of traffic and keep your wits about you as the trucks are very big and sometimes come very close.
+The best places on the road to stop are at the sharp corners and hairpin bends which give you unimpeded views.
+In particular the one here, which is the last big corner before the summit.

-On the other side, a great view out to the ocean can be found here, and one of the best spots is here, just before you cross the train track at the bottom of the pass.
+On the other side, a great view out to the ocean can be found here.
+One of the best spots is here, just before you cross the train track at the bottom of the pass.
 From this point, you look out across the water to Lang Co where you can see the beach, the town, and the new bridge leading into the Hai Van Tunnel.
 This is also the same spot where the hosts stopped during the 2008 Top Gear episode.

-We recommend taking a bottle of water and a banh mi with you so that you can stop and have a snack on your way up the pass but there are also places to buy food along the way.
+We recommend taking a bottle of water and a banh mi with you.
+This way you can stop and have a snack on your way up the pass.
+But there are also places to buy food along the way.
 At the top of the pass, there are a few different coffee shops which sell snacks, cold drinks, and some basic meals.
 Expect prices here to be a bit higher than down at sea level.

-If you’re after somewhere with more options and better pricing, then it’s best to go to the restaurants on either side of the pass.
-On the south side of the pass, you can stop at one of the many restaurants in or on the edges of Da Nang while on the north side there are some delicious seafood restaurants in the small town of Lang Co.
+If you’re after somewhere with more options and better pricing, then it’s best to go to the restaurants on either side of the Hai Van Pass.
+On the south side of the pass, you can stop at one of the many restaurants in or on the edges of Da Nang.
+While on the north side there are some delicious seafood restaurants in the small town of Lang Co.